philusdevs/Hykros-Lobby/content/matrices/nanyin.md

 description: Nanyin Matrices
 ---

-> **2-piece:** Increase all attack types by 20%/24%/28%/32%.
-Shadow additionally inherits 30% of the Wanderer's ATK.
-Upon dealing damage for the first time in battle, Gain 1,000 weapon charge.
+> **2-piece:** Increase all attack by 19% / 21% / 23% / 25%.
+Void Trace inherits an additional 30% of the Wanderer's ATK.
+When dealing damage for the first time in combat, gain 1,000 weapon charge.
 This set effect works in the off-hand slot, and only the set with the highest star rating will take effect.

-> **4-piece:** When equipped with Black Bamboo, critical damage increases by 22%, and final damage increases by 28%/32%/36%/42%.
+> **4-piece:** After Purple Bamboo is equipped, increase crit damage by 8% and final damage by 17% / 20% / 23% / 26%.
 This set effect works in the off-hand slot, and only the set with the highest star rating will take effect.

 <button onclick="window.location.href='https://cdn.discordapp.com/attachments/1164138842731843625/1164138843029647380/Nanyin_Matrix_CN.png';">
       Download Matrix [CN]